Iranian neighbours to the north

 There were two main branches of the Sarmatians, the Roxolani and the Iazyges.
 The Iazyges, moving further west from the Danube estuary (where Ovid mentions them) threatened Dacia and Pannonia.
 After military setbacks, they became clients of the Romans under Trajan - though later they allied with the German Marcomanni against Rome.
 A contingent of 5000 cavalrymen of the Iazyges was sent to Britain by Marcus Aurelius to guard Hadrian's Wall (after AD 175).
 The Roxolani, defeated by Rome also became clients, but later joined the Goths in their raids into the empire.

 The Sarmatian dominance was progressively eroded by encroaching Germanic tribes.
-Some were settled in the Roman empire, some were absorbed by their German neighbours, some were pushed back into the Caucasus.
-Their territory was inherited by the Huns in the 4th century AD.
+Some were settled in the Roman empire, some were absorbed by their German neighbours, some were pushed back into the Caucasus, where Iranian speakers (descendants of Samatians and Alans) survive in the disputed territory of Ossetia.
+See the Nart Sagas.
+Their steppe erritory was inherited by the Huns in the 4th century AD.